Dead by Daylight Review

 Players are scored on performance which leads to their ranking for competitive matches, matchmaking, and ranking on leaderboards.
 There are 20 Ranks for each role, with Rank 1 being the best.
 Players go up and down the ladder based on their performance in various aspects of a Trial.
 A Season lasts for one month.
 As a new Season begins, the Ranks reset.

+You will need PlayStation Plus (must be 18 to create, then create sub-accounts for younger players who need be set as 13 or older) to play online with PlayStation 4.
 You can purchase Auric Cells to spend in the game.
 You can also purchase themed chapters:

 - Dead by Daylight: The Lullaby for the Dark Chapter

 - Dead by Daylight: Ghost Face Chapter

 - Dead by Daylight: A Nightmare on Elm Street Chapter

 - Dead by Daylight: The SAW Chapter

 - Dead by Daylight: Cursed Legacy Chapter

 - Dead by Daylight: Chains of Hate Chapter